How can I trade the FTSE 100?

 Another method of trading the FTSE 100 involves trading futures contracts, which are an agreement to trade at a specific price on a specific date.
 It’s possible to trade index futures themselves or speculate on their price with CFDs and spread bets.

-Learn more about trading indices or open an account to start trading.
+Learn more about trading indices, learn how to spread bet on the FTSE 100, or open an account to start trading.

 Investing in the FTSE 100